wix-incubator/react-sequence-animator/README.md

 ![Ball Easing Example](./BallEasingAnimation.gif?raw=true "Ball Easing Example")

+Both of the basketball animations above use the same sequence of images.

 The right animation is played with a linear easing; A ball falling in a constant velocity.

 Adding the easing `easeOutBounce` gives us the feeling of a ball in free fall, and bouncing after hitting the ground (left animation).